cerebral-legacy/cerebral-website/app/markdown/signals.md

 # Signals

 The way you think of signals is that something happened in your application.
 Either in your UI, a router, maybe a websocket connection etc. So the name of a signal should define what happened: *appMounted*, *inputChanged*, *formSubmitted*.
-The functions in a signal is called **actions**.
-They are named by their purpose, like *setInputValue*, *postForm* etc. This will make it very easy for you to read and understand the flow of the application.
+The functions in a signal are called **actions**.
+They are named by their purpose, like *setInputValue*, *postForm* etc. This setup makes it very easy for you to read and understand the flow of the application.

 This is a typical signal: